oztuncbilek/ghg-dashboard/README.md

 ### Dashboard Example

-Below is the example of the dashboard that is deployed in ghg-dashboard.onrender.com/
+Below is the example of the dashboard that is deployed.

 ![Dashboard ](charts/dashboard.png)